0x80/mono-ts/README.md

 - Run `npm install` from the root and commit the resulting `package-lock.json` file.

+> Tip: If you already did an install with PNPM you might want to run
+> `bin/delete-all-node-modules` to delete all node_modules folders recursively
+> from the root and all packages, because without it you might run into
+> uninformative errors during NPM install like "Cannot read properties of null
+> (reading 'matches')"

 ### Using Yarn instead of PNPM

 You should be able to make this work with Yarn using the steps below: